Skip to main content

 Apparel-specific workflowsGeneric retail workflows — requires custom configuration for apparelNative size curves, seasonal OTB, collection-based assortment, multi-channel planning

-Demand forecastingEnterprise-scale AI forecasting (20B+ daily predictions)AI-assisted planning recommendations built into the merchandising workflow
+Demand forecastingEnterprise-scale AI demand forecasting across the supply chain, as Blue Yonder positions itAI-assisted planning recommendations built into the merchandising workflow

 Supply chain & fulfillmentBest-in-class WMS, TMS, and fulfillment orchestrationFocused on planning — integrates with existing fulfillment systems

-Ideal brand size$500M+ enterprise retailers with global operationsStartup, small, and mid-market apparel brands ($1M–$200M)
+Ideal brand sizeLarge enterprise retailers with global, multi-tier supply chain operationsStartup, small, and mid-sized apparel brands

 The implementation gap